Nykenik24/GlideUI/README.md

 # Features
 ## Elements 🟦
-Glide's elements are not `button`, `slider`, etc. Glide's elements are not button, slider, etc. They are objects with various useful events, methods, style options, and basic parameters.
+Glide's elements are not `button`, `slider`, etc. They are objects with various useful events, methods, style options, and basic parameters.
 This makes it so you can build your GUI elements step by step, but without being too tedious, allowing for incredible customization.

 ## Frames 🖼️
 Frames in Glide act as element containers.
 You can align (more easily) or attach (more precisely) an element to a frame, and then move the frame with `Frame:Drag()` or by manually changing `frame.x` and `frame.y`.
 Frames also have mouse grabbing (with `Frame:GrabMouse(true)`).